Colimit-Based Composition of High-Level Computing Devices: Related Work

-String diagrams \cite{piedeleu_introduction_2025} are becoming increasingly popular to specify high-level processes formally since they are grounded in categorical semantics for reasoning about computation in a compositional manner.
+Beyond the original computon model, there have been other MHCs that treat control flow explicitly.
+Process algebras \cite{baetenprocess2009,middelburgimperative2024} form perhaps the most prominent family of MHCs which provide concrete operators to compose processes by control flow.
+Although data flow can separately be observable and analysable, there is no explicit support for partial sequencing.
+String diagrams \cite{piedeleuintroduction2025} are becoming increasingly popular to specify high-level processes formally since they are grounded in categorical semantics for reasoning about computation in a compositional manner.
 As syntax, they provide a graphical notation for monoidal categories by visually encoding composition rules: wires denote data flows coming into/from boxes which, in turn, represent processes.
-Although there are no special wires for representing control flow, string diagrams support sequential, asynchronous parallel and iterative composition through morphism composition, tensor product and traces \cite{selinger_survey_2011}.
+Although there are no special wires for representing control flow, string diagrams support sequential, asynchronous parallel and iterative composition through morphism composition, tensor product and traces \cite{selingersurvey2011}.
 Sequencing is only total and there is no support for synchronous parallelising.
-Recently, (probabilistic) branching has been introduced \cite{villoria_enriching_2025} and there has been an effort to colouring wires not for separating concerns, but for expressing parallel execution threads \cite{earnshaw_string_2023}.
-In any case, string diagrams assume that data follow control.
+Recently, (probabilistic) branching has been introduced \cite{villoriaenriching2025} and there have been efforts to colouring wires, but not for separating concerns \cite{earnshawstring2023}.
+In any case, string diagrams assume that data follows control, as evidenced by \cite{bonchidiagrammatic2025}; consequently, they do not support situations in which data reaches computing devices independently from control signals.

-Workflow nets \cite{van_der_aalst_soundness_2011} allow the formal specification of control-driven computing devices, but do not offer any separation of concerns and, unlike process algebras and string diagrams, they do not provide any formal operators to compositionally form control-driven composites.
-The X-MAN component model \cite{lau_exogenous_2005} and Behaviour Trees \cite{colledanchise_behavior_2018} alleviate this composition issue by providing separate operators for sequencing, branching, parallelising and looping but, unfortunately, the data dimension is left implicit.
-In the case of \cite{lau_exogenous_2005}, there have been attempts to separate data from control, albeit without any formal semantics \cite{arellanes_decentralized_2023,lau_component_2011}.
-Prosave \cite{vulgarakis_formal_2009} and SCADE \cite{colaco_scade_2017} offer such a separation, but also in an informal manner.
+Workflow nets \cite{vanderaalstsoundness2011} allow the formal specification of control-driven computing devices, but do not offer any separation of concerns and, unlike process algebras and string diagrams, they do not provide any formal operators to compositionally form control-driven composites.
+Exogenous Connectors \cite{lauexogenous2005} and Behaviour Trees \cite{colledanchisebehavior2018} alleviate this composition issue by providing separate operators for sequencing, branching, parallelising and looping but, unfortunately, the data dimension is left implicit.
+In the case of \cite{lauexogenous2005}, there have been attempts to separate data from control, albeit without any formal semantics \cite{arellanesdecentralized2023,laucomponent2011}.
+Prosave \cite{vulgarakisformal2009} and SCADE \cite{colacoscade2017} offer such a separation, but also in an informal manner.